MarkD833/RCBUS-68xxx/code/README.md

 ## Iaa

 Displays the 8-bit value at address aa in IO space.
 Address aa is an address between 0x00 and 0xFF.
 This command will activate the /IORQ signal on the RCBus.
+Similar to the Z80 IN instruction.

 The monitor takes care of the mapping of the requested address into 68000 memory space.